Palfore/OSRSmath/README.md

 ### Content Directory

-If you are looking for content please consider these:
+If you are looking for content, check these out:

+##### e) You can read the full [Mathematical Solution (pdf)](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) for all the detail.

 ##### a) You can check out the [Runescape Universe Interactive Visualization](https://osrsmath.palfore.com/) of all the quests.
 1. See Acknowledgements below for the [community progress on this](https://github.com/Palfore/OSRSmath?tab=readme-ov-file#quest-tree).